OCclassprojects/fixme/README.md

 # Fixme
-`Fixme` is not project designed by me, just a forked project from `OPENCLASSROOMS` that i forked for learning.
+`Fixme` is not a project designed by me, just a forked project from `OPENCLASSROOMS` that i forked for learning.